HeitorSpectre/Video-Compressor-for-Discord-10MB-/README.md

 - ✅ Automatically copies videos already under 10MB without recompression
 - ✅ Automatically creates `Input` and `Output` folders
 - ✅ Supports `.mp4`, `.mov`, `.avi`, `.mkv` formats
 - ✅ Drag-and-drop simplicity (just place videos into the Input folder)
+- ✅ **Mandatory** configuration of the FFmpeg path on your system
+- ✅ Ensures the compressed video size is **strictly under 10MB** (no 10.1MB allowed!)

 ---